 Tetsuro Araki: the master of chaos with a style of his own in anime

-To talk about Tetsuro Araki is to talk about one of the most recognizable directors of modern anime.
+To talk about Tetsuro Araki is to talk about one of the most recognizable directors in modern anime.
 With a stint at Madhouse and his consecration at Wit Studio, this creator has left his mark with works that prioritize visual impact and constant tension.
-His trademark is stylized violence and a camera that never stays still, something that is noticeable in both Death Note and the early stages of Attack on Titan.
+His signature is stylized violence and a camera that never stays still, something noticeable in both Death Note and the early episodes of Attack on Titan.

 Tetsuro Araki in front of screens from Death Note and Attack on Titan, dynamic camera and stylized violence.